Peer-to-Peer Education

 The goals of the PALS program are to:

-• Increase awareness of the need for, and potential risks and benefits of lupus clinical trials among a more diverse population of patients
+- Increase awareness of the need for clinical trial participation, and the potential risks and benefits of lupus clinical trials among a more diverse population of patients

 Pilot Study Demonstrates Success